 Project Managers are the owners of the project, responsible for seeing it through to completion.
 They are the ones who inspire the project teams with a sense of shared purpose and connect them with all the stakeholders to achieve the ultimate goal of the project.

-With experience, they manage multiple projects(program managers) and go on to own the responsibility of selecting, prioritizing projects or programs that align with organizational strategy (portfolio managers).
+With experience, they manage multiple projects(program managers) and go on to own the responsibility of selecting, and prioritizing projects or programs that align with organizational strategy (portfolio managers).

 Abuse of title Project manager

 Some people call themselves Project Managers but merely act as coordinators between project teams passing on information between these teams.
 They are Project Coordinators, not project managers.

 Some people call themselves Project Managers but do people management.
 Just having a title doesn’t make one a Project Manager.

 A project manager is someone who manages at least three things, project scope, project budget, and project schedules (or popularly known as triple constraints).

 What happens to Project Managers when organizations adopt Scrum?